-Mary stood near the cross of Jesus and watched as her beloved Son was crucified between two thieves.
-The disciples had spent three years with Jesus, breaking bread with Him, learning His teachings, witnessing His miracles, and then He was gone.
+Mary stood near the cross of Jesus and watched as her beloved Son was crucified between two criminals.

 The risen Christ appeared to more than five-hundred people at one time.
-Jesus commissioned the disciples to spread the gospel to all the nations of the world.
-He promised to send the Holy Spirit to help them carry out His mission.
-After forty days on earth, Jesus was taken up into Heaven, right before the disciple’s eyes, and seated at the right hand of the Father.
+(1Corinthians 15:6) Jesus commissioned the disciples to spread the gospel to all the nations of the world and promised to be with them to the end.
+(Matthew 28:16-20) After forty days on earth (Acts 1:3), Jesus was taken up into Heaven, right before the disciple’s eyes, and seated at the right hand of the Father.
+(Mark 16:19)

-The disciples received the Holy Spirit and went forth boldly proclaiming the gospel.
-Christianity exploded in growth.
-The once frightened and skeptical disciples were now courageous apostles, full of faith and zeal, taking the message of the risen Christ to the world.
+The disciples received the Holy Spirit (Acts 2:1-4) and went forth boldly proclaiming the gospel.
+The once frightened and skeptical disciples were full of faith and zeal, taking the message of the risen Christ to the world.
 They had witnessed the greatest miracle in all history, and they were forever changed.
 During times of persecution and peril, their commitment to Christ never wavered.
 They were willing to lay down their lives for Him.

 Read more articles by Susan Ferguson or search for other articles by topic below.

 Search for articles on: (e.g. creation; holiness etc.)Read more by clicking on a link:

 Main Site Articles

 Most Read Articles

 Highly Acclaimed Challenge Articles.

 New Release Christian Books for Free for a Simple Review.